This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Thrombolysis is a procedure to dissolve a blood clot with medicine.
+Thrombolysis is a procedure to dissolve or break up a blood clot.
 A blood clot can block blood flow to areas of your body and become life-threatening.
 Thrombolysis can return blood flow and reduce harm to areas such as your brain, heart, or lungs.

 Call 911 for any of the following: